 Do you love adventure?
 And bikes?
 Do you want to see more of the Cusco region, in a shorter about of time?
 Well, Cusco has no shortage of bicycle trips to offer.

 What you need to know before starting:

-Peru and especially Cusco region are havens for bikers and biking adventures.
-Amazing landscapes, beautiful mountains, small villages with typical houses built from adobe bricks, lovely people on the way, llamas, alpacas… These a but a glimpse of what you will have th possibility to see during your biking trips around Cusco.
+Peru and especially the Cusco region are havens for bikers and biking adventures.
+Amazing landscapes, beautiful mountains, small villages with typical houses built from adobe bricks, lovely people on the way, llamas, alpacas… These are only a glimpse of what you will have the possibility to see during your biking trips around Cusco.

 The hills are riddled with biking routes that are free for you to explore.
-Depending on your skill level, your determination and of course the size of your wallet, you can choose something easier like city biking or something more hardcore like mountain biking.
+Depending on your skill level, your determination and of course the size of your wallet; you can choose something easier (city biking) or something more hardcore (mountain biking).

-If you’re keen to do some mountain biking I’d recommend you choose one of the companies that specialize in those kinds of adventures instead of attempting to do it alone.
-That is of course unless you’re already an experienced biker–having familiarity with the types of terrain involved, experience, and the knowledge to repair the bike if something goes wrong.
-But if you’re not quite a mountain biking adept, and want a more leisurely experience, definitely check out a company.
-They know all about the trails, and can adjust the difficulty of the route to the skill level of the biker.
+If you’re keen to do some mountain biking I’d recommend that you choose one of the companies that specialize in these kinds of adventures instead of attempting to do it alone.
+That is of course unless you’re already an experienced biker – having familiarity with the types of terrain involved and the knowledge to repair your bike if something goes wrong.
+But if you’re not quite a mountain biking expert, and want a more leisurely experience, definitely inquire with tour agencies.
+They know all about the trails, and can adjust the difficulty of the route to your skill level!
 You won’t have to worry about transport, equipment, or repairing the bike if something goes wrong.
-In all of these instances your guide will take care of anything, and good companies usually provide spare bikes just in case.
+In all of these instances, your guide will take care of everything, and the better companies usually provide spare bikes just in case.

-Of course, choosing a company means you pay more, but it’s worth it to avoid stress and save time.
+Of course, choosing a company means you pay more, but this is often worth it to avoid stress and save time.
 You won’t have to worry about anything and can focus solely on enjoying yourself.